Kuratar/cs122b/README.md

     Total time = 21.984 seconds

 Project 4:

     Rich:   Task 2 bulk of android Implementation

     Eric:   Task 1, Task 2 movie list pagination and recaptcha filtering, video demo

+Project 5:

+    Rich:   asdasd

+    Eric:   asdasd

+    Task 1 JDBC Connection Pooling and Prepared Statements:

+    Connection Pooling: cs122b-spring21-team-93/WebContent/META-INF/context.xml
+    The path listed above is where we enabled JDBC Connection Pooling.
+We added the two statements: factory="org.apache.tomcat.jdbc.pool.DataSourceFactory"
+        maxTotal="100" maxIdle="30" maxWaitMillis="10000"

+    maxTotal        -   Represents the maximum number of connections allowed in the pool at any time which is set to 100 connections
+    maxIdle         -   Represents the total number of idle connections or "unused" connections allowed in the pool at any time which is set to 30 connections maxWaitMillis   -   Represents the timeout in terms of milliseconds.
+The timeout is described as the amount of time the connection "waits" for the database to accept the connection.
+                        This is set to 10,000 milliseconds which is 10 seconds.

+    Prepared Statements: cs122b-spring21-team-93/src
+    Prepared Statements are all created within the folder where the path of the folder is listed above.
+    Files included are:
+        AutoSearchServlet.java
+        BrowseByGenreServlet.java
+        BrowseByTitleServlet.java
+        CartServlet.java
+        CheckMovieProcedure.java
+        IndexBrowseGenreServlet.java
+        InsertMovieServlet.java
+        InsertStarServlet.java
+        LoginServlet.java
+        LoginStaffServlet.java
+        PlaceOrderServlet.java
+        SearchServlet.java
+        ShowDatabaseMetadata.java
+        SingleMovieServlet.java
+        SingleStarServlet.java

+    Most of the Java files use Prepared Statements in their code since they are Java Servlets that talk to the database to get the data that they need.
+We created Prepared Statements by these steps:
+        1. Defining the MySQL query as a string with the symbol "?" at places within the string where the servlet inputs information entered by the user or information sent from the webpage.

+        2. Then in a try-catch block, we create the Connection to the database and create the Prepared Statements using the Connection's prepareStatement() call by passing in the query string we created earlier.